agnescameron/blog/_posts/2025-01-20-wiki-scraping.md

 </figure>

 I'm a big admirer of Gunkel's broader work for his interest in applying extraordinarily thorough, scientific and detailed methods to further the understanding of fleeting, subjective and slippery ideas.
 His articulations don't pin them down, so much as flesh them out -- expanding their descriptive possibilities by searching for many definitions within them.
 It's a form of inquiry that feels genuinely *inquisitive*, and is also extremely funny -- a couple of my other favourites are his map of mutual analogousness of ['Examples and Sources of Beauty'](https://ideonomy.mit.edu/scanned-charts/pic044.html), and another tree ['Illusions re: A Stone'](https://d2w9rnfcy7mm78.cloudfront.net/33837629/original_ed5eb0ea5fb755ee2426593e579d45a8.jpg?1737415310?bc=0).

+Without wanting to overstate here, I think this is quite a good example of what science should be *for* -- the use of the constraint of objectivity as a flexible tool to expand the kind of questions that we're able to ask about human endeavours, to expand our imaginitive landscape.
+Gunkel's [method](https://ideonomy.mit.edu/intro.html) is extremely fastidious and thorough<label for="gunkeling" class="margin-toggle sidenote-number"></label><span class="sidenote" id="gunkeling">'gunkeling' is a classic example of something that looks really easy until you try it</span>, and takes abstract things very seriously, delighting in the non-obvious links that can be made between different ideas.

 <!-- ## trying some more complex queries